 The other, more common method people think of when it comes to automatic bill pay is an automated debit transaction.
 This allows the payee to deduct money directly from a checking or savings account every month, by providing them with banking information.
 This is how overdrafts and fees can happen, since even if there are not sufficient funds in the account, the charge may go through if the bank chooses to still make the payment.
 If the balance of the bill is going to change every month, this type of payment might be a better option, so the company can take out the full amount owed to them.
 Some companies will require this type of payment to come from a checking account, while others might allow a credit card payment.
 Check with the company to understand their individual bill payment system.

 With consistent, monthly bills like internet service, cell phones, or even rent, it’s easy to know what to expect every billing cycle and set up payments to match.
 Infrequent bills, however, such as subscriptions, credit cards, or insurance premiums, might not be ideal for automatic bill payments—if they are infrequent, it’s easier to forget about them and risk overdrawing when they do hit the bank.

 It might be a good idea to sign up for email alerts or other reminders for when the automatic bill payment will be posted, in order to help stay on budget.
-An account such as SoFi Money®️ offers a robust bill-pay feature that can be set up directly in the account, using either the direct online bill payment method or the automatic debit transaction method.
-A major con of automatic bill payments is the risk of overdraft fees, but with SoFi Money, there are no overdraft fees to worry about.
+An online bank account such as SoFi Checking and Savings®️ offers a robust bill-pay feature that can be set up directly in the account, using either the direct online bill payment method or the automatic debit transaction method.
+A major con of automatic bill payments is the risk of overdraft fees, but with SoFi Checking and Savings, there are no overdraft fees to worry about.